LBacciottini/OmnetPyPy/docs/source/index.rst

 The package is aimed for those who appreciate the modular structure of OMNeT++, but want Python's simplicity and flexibility.

+OmnetPyPy is open-source and the source code is on `GitHub <https://github.com/LBacciottini/OmnetPyPy>`_.
+Everyone is welcome to contribute to the project!

 The main players within the package are the following: